Synerty/synerty-peek/docs/setup_os_requirements_windows/SetupOSRequirementsWindows.rst

 ----

-The Oracle instant client needs :file:`msvcr120.dll` to run, download and install the x64 version from the following microsoft site.
+The Oracle instant client needs :file:`msvcr120.dll` to run.

+Download and install the x64 version from the following microsoft site.

 `<https://www.microsoft.com/en-ca/download/details.aspx?id=40784>`_